 If you're looking for a vegetarian Thanksgiving main dish, look no further!
 Not only is stuffed acorn squash a hearty and satisfying meal, it's also beautiful as a centerpiece on your holiday table.

-I usually gravitate toward butternut squash in the winter, but acorn squash is just perfect for stuffing (so is spaghetti squash!).
+I usually gravitate toward butternut squash in the winter, but acorn squash is just perfect as a main dish (so is stuffed spaghetti squash!).
 This recipe celebrates the sweet and savory flavors of fall by using a variety of in-season ingredients.

 - Versatile: Stuffed acorn squash makes a colorful, healthy vegetarian Thanksgiving centerpiece or a balanced weeknight meal.